A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-We integrate \equref{equ:eb_cons} over the volume above a certain height ($V(z)$).
-One the left hand side, because the quiet Sun in this simulation has reached an equilibrium, the time derivative vanishes.
-The integral of the remainder yields
+We integrate \equref{equ:eb_cons} over the volume above a certain height $V(z)$ and investigate the temporal average over the time period of the QS run.
+Because the quiet Sun in this simulation has reached a dynamic equilibrium, the magnetic energy may fluctuate with time, but its temporal mean over a sufficiently long time period is more or less unchanged.
+This suggests that the time derivative of the left-hand side vanishes in a statistical sense.
+The integral of the remainder on the left-hand side yields

 where $\Sigma(z)$ is the surface of $V(z)$ and $S_{z}$ is the mean vertical Poynting flux at height $z$.
-Because the side boundaries are periodic and the top boundary is closed for vertical fluxes, we only need to account for the vertical flux through the horizontal surface at height $z$.
+Because the side boundaries are periodic and vertical fluxes at the top boundary are strongly suppressed, we only need to consider the vertical flux through the horizontal surface at height $z$.

-For an energy deposition rate $Q$ on the right hand side of \equref{equ:eb_cons}, we can define a flux $F$, such that the integral of $Q$ in this volume is equal to the energy carried by the equivalent flux $F$ through the surface of the volume.
-Given the boundary condition discussed above, only the vertical flux through bottom of the volume matters, which leads to the relation
+For an energy release rate $Q$ on the right-hand side of \equref{equ:eb_cons}, we can define a specific energy flux ${\cal F}$, such that the integral of $Q$ in this volume is equal to the energy carried by this flux through the surface of the volume.
+Given the boundary condition discussed above, only the vertical flux through the bottom of the volume matters, which leads to the relation

 With the relation in \equref{equ:f_def}, \equref{equ:eb_cons} is reduced to